tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 When I learned about Piet Mondrian, I immediately thought "a computer could do this."
 Since then, I have tried writing a program to produce this type of art - multiple times, in fact - and failed.

 It looks easy to create these compositions, but it is not!
-I have learned through experience that changing one of his paintings - his Composition With Red, Blue, and Yellow, for example - even slightly can destroy the image’s equilibrium.
+I have learned through experience that taking one of his paintings - his Composition With Red, Blue, and Yellow, for example - and changing it even slightly - changing just the colors, for example - can destroy the image’s equilibrium.

 For proof, see the [gallery](https://www.seeourminds.com/galleries) of experimental “[Mondrianesque Compositions](https://www.seeourminds.com/gallery/9600-generic_images-experiments-mondrian/)”